rabbitmq/rabbitmq-server/deps/rabbitmq_sharding/README.md

-The `"x-modulus-hash"` exchange will hash the routing key used to publish the message and then it will apply a `Hash mod N` to pick the queue where to route the message, where N is the number of queues bound to the exchange.
-This exchange will completely ignore the binding key used to bind the queue to the exchange.
+The `"x-modulus-hash"` exchange will hash the routing key used to publish the message and then it will apply a `Hash mod N` to pick the queue where to route the message, where N is the number of queues bound to the exchange. **This exchange will completely ignore the binding key used to bind the queue to the exchange**.

 You could also use other exchanges that have similar behaviour like the _Consistent Hash Exchange_ or the _Random Exchange_.
 The first